 Once you receive the letter informing you of your SSI decision, you typically have 60 days to appeal.
 This may be extended if you can prove your receipt of the letter was delayed.
 You may lose the right to file an appeal if you do not do so within 60 days.

 In some cases, those who request an appeal within 10 days of receiving notice may have payments continued during the appeals process; you may be required to pay back funds you weren’t eligible for if your appeal is denied.

 Appeals can be filed in writing or online.

 Right to Representation

 SSI applicants have the right to be represented by an attorney during the appeals process.
 Your Social Security Disability attorney can act on your behalf during the appeal and will work to support your appeal to help gain a positive decision.

-If your SSI claim has been denied, work with the experienced Supplemental Security Income attorneys at Phillips Disability.
+If your SSI claim has been denied, work with the experienced Supplemental Security Income attorneys at Dayes Law Firm PC.
 Our team will see you through the appeals process, working to help secure the compensation you are eligible for.